 Every year, the Institute publishes our Annual Report with an audited financial statement, our Activity Plan outlining the active research projects in the coming year, and our Accomplishments Report summarizing the progress made on our research projects during the previous year.
 About every five years, the Institute publishes the IWH Strategic Plan and the IWH Strategic Research Plan.

-We consult with the MOL and WSIB on research priorities, and we also consult with (and engage in our research) health and safety associations, employers, unions, clinical practitioners and others.
+We consult with the MLTSD and WSIB on research priorities, and we also consult with (and engage in our research) health and safety associations, employers, unions, clinical practitioners and others.
 These consultations in no way affect the outcomes of our research; they are undertaken to ensure we are researching questions that matter to Ontario’s health and safety system partners.

 Our findings are published in peer-reviewed journals to ensure the quality and integrity of our research.